mvolkmann/blog/src/alpine.md

 The `x-if` directive conditionally includes the contents of a `template` element.
 It can only be used in `template` elements.
+When the condition is false, the element will not be included in the DOM.

 For example:

 ```html